njs50/api-mocking-proxy/README.md

-noproxy = false # Don't proxy for this mapping nocache = false # Don't use the cache for this mapping touchFiles = false # Touch cache files for this mapping
+noproxy = false # Don't proxy for this mapping nocache = false # Don't use the cache for this mapping touchFiles = false # Touch cache files for this mapping delay = 1000 # Add a delay of 1000 ms to the response

 # You can have as many mappings as you'd like:
 [mappings.twitter]